jeffharrell/minicart/README.md

 ### Is the minicart free?
 How is it licensed?
 Yes, it’s free and licensed under the [MIT License](https://github.com/jeffharrell/MiniCart/raw/master/LICENSE).

-### What browsers does the minicart support?
+### Which browsers are supported?
 The minicart supports Chrome, Safari, Firefox, and Internet Explorer 8+.

-### I made a change and want to integrate it back.
+### I made a change and want to contribute it.
 Do you accept pull requests?
 Yes, absolutely.
 Please submit a pull request on Github.

 ### Help!
-I found a bug.
-I have an issue!
+I found a bug!
 Please log the issue on the [minicart’s issue tracker](https://github.com/jeffharrell/MiniCart/issues) including a link or sample code that reproduces it.

 ### The minicart isn’t appearing the same as on this page.
 Why?
 This can occur if your page is being rendered in the browser’s [Quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
-To check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).
+You can check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).

 ### I installed the minicart, but my website still redirects to PayPal.
 Why?
-The minicart doesn’t yet work with what PayPal’s call their “hosted” or “encrypted” buttons which is why this is most likely happening.
-To fix your buttons, you’ll need to log into paypal.com and do the following steps:
+The minicart doesn’t work with PayPal's “hosted” buttons which is why this is most likely happening.
+To fix your buttons, log into paypal.com and do the following steps:

 1. Create a button on PayPal’s website and uncheck the Save button at PayPal checkbox under Step 2: Track inventory, profit & loss.
 2. Once you’ve created the button click Remove code protection before copying your button’s code.